chaiNNer-org/spandrel/CONTRIBUTING.md

 )
 ```

 Run the test from before again, it should now fail because there's not snapshot for it yet.
 So let's run the architecture tests from the command line to fix this: `pytest tests/test_ARCH.py --snapshot-update`.
 Running this, all tests should pass, and a new snapshot should be created.
-You'll also see a few now images.
+You'll also see a few new images.
 Those are the snapshots for our inference tests.

 Lastly, your architecture and a link to the official models to `README.md`.